26 Top Items of Private Investigator Equipment

 That concludes our list of basic private investigator equipment.
 Being an investigator in the field you will undoubtedly get involved in situations whereby a different investigation tool would be handy to have - so this list is not everything you will need but some of the basic equipment.
-There are many other interesting private investigator tools and real professional spy gear on the market, and if you keep coming back we will show you what these gadgets consist of.
+There are many other interesting private investigator tools and real spy equipment on the market, and if you keep coming back we will show you what these gadgets consist of.